Spawnova/ShinsOverlayClass/README.md

 ## Notes

-* Only for AHK_L, V2 is not supported
+* Only for AHK V1.1, V2 is not supported.

-* I've only tested on my end and can confirm it works for me using 32/64 bit ahk L (ahk_v1) on windows 10
+* I've only tested on my end and can confirm it works for me using 32/64 bit AHK_L (AHK V1.1) on Windows 10.
-* if it doesn't work for you let me know, I may be able to help, or may not just depends.
+* If it doesn't work for you let me know, I may be able to help, or maybe not, just depends.